ETLeeTW/ETLeeTW/README.md

-- 👋 Hi, I’m ETLeeTW, a kid born in Taiwan
+- 👋 Hi, I’m ETLeeTW, a human born in Taiwan
-- 👀 I’m interested in ... speaking Taiwanese-English, coding, make some PCB, and 3D CAD
+- 👀 I’m interested in ... speaking Taiwanese-English, coding, making some PCB, and 3D CAD
 - 🌱 I’m currently learning flutter and python.
 - 📫 How to reach me ...
 Try to search tttimtw on Steam and text me :)